 Our diet tips provide daily motivation and problem solving to help you stick to your diet plan.
 It’s an extra bit of motivation to help you start your day right.

-Sabotaging Thought: I’m too busy to eat healthfully right now.
+Sabotaging Thought: I’m too busy to work on healthy eating right now.

 The Beck Diet Program was developed by Dr. Judith S. Beck with Deborah Beck Busis, LCSW.